Malachy-John/BarbellTracking/README.md

 # BarbellTrackingProgram
- Using custom algorithms, this set of Python scripts works together to track a user's Velocity to Load Profile
+ Using custom algorithms, Linear Regression models and charts, this set of Python scripts works together to track a user's Velocity to Load Profile

+## Please Note
+ Please start all scripts from the main directory, else errors will occur.

 ### Script Order
 1. **'resize_videos.py'**